Disclaimer Examples

 If your website or app relies on content created by others, you can learn from YouTube’s open and accessible approach to fair use to build trust with your users.

-Keep in mind that YouTube content creators and businesses that target children under 13 need to also comply with the Children’s Online Privacy Protection Act (COPPA).
+Keep in mind that YouTube content creators and businesses targeting children under 13 must also comply with the Children’s Online Privacy Protection Act (COPPA).

 Social Media Disclaimers